-9. Any overtime or compensatory time must be approved by the employee's supervisor in advance.
-By signing this Agreement, the employee understands that the OPDIS/Staff Division/Office will not compensate unapproved overtime work.
-10. Participation in the Telework program can be failure to comply with or meet the provisions sufficient reasons. - 11 1 I have a a valid virtual private network (VPN) account: Yes No I have r received Telework training: Yes No I have o completed annual information security training: Yes No I have o completed annual privacy awareness training: Yes No I hereby certify that I have read and understand this Agreement and agree to adhere to all requirements.
-Employee's Signature: Date:
+- 9. Any overtime or compensatory time must be approved by the employee's supervisor in advance.
+By signing this Agreement, the employee understands that the OPDIS/Staff Division/Office will not compensate unapproved overtime work. - 10.
+Participation in the Telework program can be suspended or terminated, as appropriate, for failure to comply with or meet the provisions of this Agreement, or for other good and sufficient reasons.

+I have a valid virtual private network (VPN) account: Yes No I have received Telework training: Yes No I have completed annual information security training: Yes No I have completed annual privacy awareness training: Yes No

+I hereby certify that I have read and understand this Agreement and agree to adhere to all requirements.